sushiroll4093/clone/Quick-Start.md

 Prerequisites
 -------------

 This tutorial is targeting POSIX-based systems (like Mac OS X and Linux).
-This tutorial was written and tested using Ubuntu's latest LTS 10.04.1, Mac OS X 10.6 (Snow Leopard), and Debian Squeeze 6.0.
+This tutorial was written and tested using Ubuntu's latest LTS 14.04.2, Mac OS X 10.10 (Yosemite), and Debian Jessie 8.1.
 If you have a different system, consider setting up a server or virtual machine running the latest [Ubuntu LTS](http://www.ubuntu.com/).
 We'll assume you've either done so or are familiar with these working parts enough to do translations yourself.

-A note about Debian - you will have much more luck if you use Debian Squeeze (6.0) or newer.
-You'll probably have better luck if you go ahead and create a 'canvas' user as sudoer.

 Getting the code
 ======